Subject Research Guides

 Search EBSCOhost for psychology articles published in scholarly, popular, and general interest periodicals.

-PsycARTICLES© is a database of full-text articles from journals published by the American Psychological Association and others.Coverage for some of them extends back to the 19th century.
-Note the Thesarus (link at the bottom of the screen) for help in finding synonyms and broader, narrower, or related concepts.
+Contains full-text articles and abstracts from journals published by the American Psychological Association and others.Coverage for some of them extends back to the 19th century.
+Note the Thesaurus (link at the top of the screen under "Subjects") for help in finding synonyms and broader, narrower, or related concepts.

 Quarterly Researcher (CQ Researcher)